 Search by resolution number

-Meeting to meeting resolution numbers are issued beginning with number 1.
+With each meeting resolution numbers are issued beginning with number 1.
 This results in multiple resolutions with the same number.
 For a precise search, use the phrase "resolution no. " including the resolution number with quotes around the statement.
 This will return all resolution no. 1.
 Add the year, topic of the resolution or part of the resolution title to narrow the search.

 Examples: